 The senior seminar serves as the Culminating Experience for the economics major.
 All senior seminars require intermediate theory courses as prerequisites and serve to culminate the accumulated body of economic knowledge and experience.
 Some senior seminars will also build upon calculus and statistics.
 The Culminating Experience requirement may also be fulfilled if a student completes an Honors Thesis.

 Additional Course Accepted for Economics Credit

-GEOG 209 Economic Geography 1 ANTH 266 Money, Markets and Magic 1
+GEOG 209 Economic Geography 1

+ANTH 266 Money, Markets and Magic 1

+HIST 225 Topics in American Political and Economic History (History of Capitalism) 1

 Economics Minor